 In keeping with the corporate philosophy “Otsuka-people creating new products for better health worldwide” and the Otsuka values of Ryukan-godo (by sweat we recognize the way), Jissho (actualization) and Sozosei (creativity), we strive to do what only Otsuka can do.
 The Otsuka group supports the lives of people worldwide through a wide range of innovative and creative products including pharmaceuticals, functional beverages, and functional foods.
 We are dedicated to cultivating a dynamic corporate culture and workplaces that reflect our vision as a healthcare company, to finding ways to live in harmony with local communities and the natural environment, and to contributing to richer and healthier lives.

 Three Monuments Embodying Our Philosophy:

-Giant Tomato Trees/ Bent Giant Cedar/ Floating Stones
+the Giant Tomato Tree, the Bent Giant Cedar and the Floating Stones

-“Our mission is the development of creative human resources who can break out of the mold.”
+“Our mission is the development of creative human resources who can break the mold.”

-This piece features the trunk of a giant cedar that is deeply bent instead of being typically straight, with the trunk of a second cedar crossing on top of it.
-The delicately balanced piece—which at first glance appears unstable—was strong enough to withstand magnitude 5 tremors during the Great Hanshin Earthquake in 1995.
-The piece speaks to the idea that appearances may reveal something completely different.
+This piece features the trunk of a giant cedar that is deeply bent instead of being typically straight, with the trunk of a second cedar lying across it, resting on a single point.
+Its delicately balanced composition—which at first glance appears precarious—was strong enough to withstand high-intensity tremors during the Great Hanshin-Awaji Earthquake in 1995.
+This piece speaks to the idea that looking beyond first appearances may reveal something completely different.

 This water garden features large stones that appear to miraculously float on a wide expanse of water, including some that seem to droop.
-The garden was created to capture and enrich the spirit of the people who look at it, and to free the mind for contemplation.
-The piece teaches us the importance of switching ideas and thinking beyond the conventional.
+The garden was created to capture and enrich the spirit of onlookers, and to free the mind for contemplation.
+This piece teaches the importance of turning ideas on their head and thinking beyond the conventional.